sunnyhughes/PAVE-LLC/README.md

 The website features content about the P.A.V.E. program, curriculum, year-to-date attendance, and how to contact for more information.

 # Programs and Sites used to develop my Website
 I developed my project on my chromebook using the Linux terminal environment in conjunction with Visual Studio Code and Github workspaces.
 I used HTML, CSS and Javascript.
-I integrated Google APIs (Sheets & Forms) for specific functions.In my Google cloud console, I enabled the Google Forms API and Google Sheets API for usage in my project.
+I integrated Google APIs (Sheets & Forms) for specific functions.
+In my Google cloud console, I enabled the Google Forms API and Google Sheets API for usage in my project.

 # To run locally:

 1. Download Visual Studio Code (in your appropriate computer language)

-2. Install in your terminal, the updated versions of the following:
+2. Install in your terminal, the updated versions of the following:<br>

-      npm version 10.2.3
+      <li>npm version 10.2.3</li>
-      node version 20.10.0
+      <li>node version 20.10.0</li>
-      google-apis-nodejs-client-libraries
+      <li>google-apis-nodejs-client-libraries</li>

 3. Clone this repository to your local machine: